kntjspr/Cheese-N-Bites/README.md

 # Cheese-N-Bites
-Website source code for Cheese n' Bites.
+Source code for Cheese n' Bites project.

 If you intend to edit the source, please read the documentation to get the appropriate dependencies.